-Rest a level on the top of the blade and measure the distance from the bottom of the level to the top of the riving knife.
-If necessary, adjust the position of the clamp up or down to set the height of the riving knife, and rotate the clamp forward or backward until the arc on the riving knife is concentric with the blade.
-Once the vertical alignment of the riving knife is correct, tighten the vertical positioning bolts.
+Next, adjust the position of the clamp up or down to set the height of the riving knife.
+You can also rotate the clamp forward or backward so that the arc on the front edge of the riving knife is concentric with the blade.
+When the riving knife is correctly positioned, tighten the two vertical positioning bolts just enough to hold the clamp in position and reinstall the table insert.
+Check to make sure the tip of the riving knife is level with the table.
+Repeat the adjustment if necessary.
+Once the vertical alignment of the riving knife is correct, fully tighten the two vertical positioning bolts on the clamp.

-In some cases, adjusting the vertical alignment may cause the spacing between the riving knife and the edge of the blade to be incorrect.
-If this happens, remove the riving knife and the blade.
-Install the spreader and loosen the horizontal positioning bolts.
-Now reinstall the blade.
+In some cases, adjusting the vertical alignment may cause the spacing between the front edge of the riving knife and the teeth of the blade to be incorrect.
+If this happens, repeat the steps explained above to adjust the gap between the front edge of the spreader and the teeth of the blade so that it is 4-8 mm.